niklas-heer/speed-comparison/README.md

 Here is a video which explains how it works: [Calculating π by hand](https://www.youtube.com/watch?v=HrRMnzANHHs)

+## Disclaimer

+I'm no expert in all this languages, so take my results with a grain of salt.<br>
+Also the findings just show how good the languages can handle floating point operations, which is only one aspect of a programming language.

+You are also welcome to contribute and help me make fix my possible misuse of some languages. :smile:

 ## Languages used in this comparison

 - [Julia](http://julialang.org/) - JIT